codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/limitations-and-bugs/translator-limitations-and-bugs.md

 ### Boxing and unboxing of structures is not supported by default ###

-By default, Translator will translate boxing and unboxing of a structure into syntactically incorrect C++ code.
+By default, translator will translate boxing and unboxing of a structure into syntactically incorrect C++ code.
 In order to enable boxing and unboxing of a structure, the corresponding structure type must be marked with CodePorting.Translator.Cs2Cpp.CppAllowBoxing attribute and must provide implementation of method bool Equals(S) that compares two instances of a structure type and returns **true** if they are equal.
  Thus the following C# code defines a strucure that satisfies the requirements, which makes its generaed C++ counterpart boxable.

 {{< highlight cs >}}